-Notes to the Financial Report For the Year Ended 30 June 2022 ariance Ref Item Explanation 1 Statutory fees and charges A higher than expected amount of fees were recovered from increased infrastructure development relating to subdivision supervision.
+Variance Ref ltem Explanation 1 Statutory fees and charges A higher than expected amount of fees were recovered from increased infrastructure development relating to subdivision supervision.
 2 Grants - Operating \$5.26m increased operating grants includes \$2.27m City Deal project funding received and expended for Apollo Bay harbour redevelopment (\$1.39m), Great Ocean Walk Stage 1 Wild Dog to Skenes Creek (\$573k) and Infrastructure Improvements Kennett River (\$302k).
-Council also recognised grant income of \$194k for introduction of the fourth compulsor glass bin service and \$181k relating to Port of Apollo Bay works.
-There we a \$2.14m increase in the Financial Assistance Grant allocation due mainly to an increase from 50% to 75% of the allocation from the Commonwealth to Council in advance.
-Council was also successful in attracting new fundii for the Forrest Mountain Bike Trail project, which included \$299k recogniss during the year as works were delivered.
+Council also recognised grant income of \$194k for introduction of the fourth compulsory glass bin service and \$181k relating to Port of Apollo Bay works.
+There was a \$2.14m increase in the Financial Assistance Grant allocation due mainly to an increase from 50% to 75% of the allocation from the Commonwealth to Council in advance.
+Council was also successful in attracting new funding for the Forrest Mountain Bike Trail project, which included \$299k recognised during the year as works were delivered.
 3 Grants - Capital Council was successful in attracting new capital grant opportunities which were released after the budget was completed.
 This funding is recognised during the year as works were delivered, including Local Roads and Community Infrastructure (LRCI) Program Round 2 (\$1.05m) and Swan Marsh Stoneyford Road reconstruction (\$533k).
-Memorial Square Playspace funding of \$325k, which is included in 2021/22 grant income, w budgeted in 2020/21 and carried forward for completion of works in 2021/22.
-Additional funding was offset by Local Sports Infrastructure Stimulus Funding (\$1.71m) for Recreation Reserve lighting upgrades that was lower than anticipated by \$584k and excludes \$979k carried forward is completion of works in 2022/23.
-4 Contributions - monetary Funding received from the Victorian Planning Authority for the Deans Cree Precinct Structure Plan project of \$150,000 was budgeted as a contributio and reclassified as operating grant funding.
-Capital contributions received included \$50,000 relating to renewal works for King Track Bridge, and wer lower than budgeted capital contributions by \$50,000 due to carry forward the Community Sport Lighting Upgrades project to 2022-23.
-5 Contributions - non-monetary Developer contributed assets were received relating to new subdivision infrastructure roads, drainage and footpath assets, not budgeted due to th difficulty in estimating the quantity and value of contributed assets Council may receive during the year.
+Memorial Square Playspace funding of \$325k, which is included in 2021/22 grant income, was budgeted in 2020/21 and carried forward for completion of works in 2021/22.
+Additional funding was offset by Local Sports Infrastructure Stimulus Funding (\$1.71m) for Recreation Reserve lighting upgrades that was lower than anticipated by \$584k and excludes \$979k carried forward for completion of works in 2022/23.
+4 Contributions - monetary Funding received from the Victorian Planning Authority for the Deans Creek Precinct Structure Plan project of \$150,000 was budgeted as a contribution and reclassified as operating grant funding.
+Capital contributions received included \$50,000 relating to renewal works for King Track Bridge, and were lower than budgeted capital contributions by \$50,000 due to carry forward of the Community Sport Lighting Upgrades project to 2022-23.
+5 Contributions - non-monetary Developer contributed assets were received relating to new subdivision infrastructure roads, drainage and footpath assets, not budgeted due to the difficulty in estimating the quantity and value of contributed assets Council may receive during the year.
 6 Net gain (or loss) on disposal of property, infrastructure, plant and equipment The unfavourable variance mainly relates to the written down value of buildings that were removed from Council's register during the review of assets as part of the revaluation process.
-7 Share of net profits of associates and joint ventures Council transitioned to the Geelong Regional Library Corporation on 1 Jul 2021 with Council's share of the net profit resulting from the assets initial recognition.
+7 Share of net profits of associates and joint ventures Council transitioned to the Geelong Regional Library Corporation on 1 July 2021 with Council's share of the net profit resulting from the assets initial recognition.
 8 Other income Movement in the provision relating to future landfill rehabilitation and aftercare.
 The reduction in the provision is shown as income in the Comprehensive Income Statement.
-The value of this movement is \$1.077 and mainly relates to increased discounted rates applied to future works.
+The value of this movement is \$1.077m and mainly relates to increased discounted rates applied to future works.